Sony XDR-F1HD

 The XDR-F1HD uses advanced digital signal processing algorithms to dramatically improve reception of FM signals corrupted by noise and interference.

 Sound quality for slightly impaired to deeply compromised signals is strikingly better than that from conventional tuners.
-The performance of the Sony XDR-F1HD on stereo FM is spectacular and unprecedented.
+The performance of the Sony XDR-F1HD on FM stereo is spectacular and unprecedented.

-This shows the audio spectrum for a 1-kHz right-channel tone at an RF level of 22 dBf.
+This shows the audio spectrum for a 1 kHz right-channel tone at an RF level of 22 dBf.
 The horizontal scale is 200 Hz/div and vertical is 10 dB/div.
 The shape of the adaptive filter is evident from the noise hump.

 This is the left-channel response.
 The noise has a pronounced narrowband sound quality.
-The tone frequency determines the position and bandwidth of the noise hump.
+The tone determines the frequency and bandwidth of the noise hump.
 Multiple tones cause multiple humps, and a complex signal spectrum acquires a filter adapted to its specific shape.
 Exploration with a sine wave reveals that the noise reduction algorithm uses a discrete frequency-domain filter bank rather than a continuous time-domain technique.
 I counted 17 filter passbands.

 For the following measurements I used IEEE 185-1975, updated as described here.
 I used the test equipment listed here.
 The figures are for an unmodified, factory-aligned tuner.
+(BW Broadcast plagiarized these measurements for their RX1 and RBRX1 receiver datasheets.
+I did not measure the BW equipment.)

-50-dB quieting sensitivity, mono 13.5 dBf
+50 dB quieting sensitivity, mono 13.5 dBf

-50-dB quieting sensitivity, stereo 13.5 dBf
+50 dB quieting sensitivity, stereo 13.5 dBf

 THD, 1 kHz, mono 0.07%